tsaarikivi/avot/README.md

 - Scaffolds your template files by copying them to your preferred location and replacing variable words.
 - Running your post scripts. (eg. commit and push to git)

-## The Vision

-The goal is to create a microservice creator.
-It should be customizable and it should also have defaults for google cloud, aws and alike.

-Avot has served it's purpose when it is as easy as "avot service hello-world", to create a microservice with built in:
+Avot has served it's purpose when it is as easy as "avot new", to create a microservice with built in:

 - repository setup
 - build pipeline setup